Relational goods: Policy implications of relational goods

-Policies like increasing access to public spaces for collaboration, providing opportunities for volunteering or other sociable activities, all help that may improve wellbeing.
+Policies like increasing access to public spaces for collaboration, providing opportunities for volunteering or other sociable activities, all help that may improve well-being.
 This can help improve total happiness which as many positive consequences for overall stability and productivity within a nation.
 The United Nations General Assembly has also suggested that nations measure their citizens’ Gross National Happiness, and use it to extrapolate policy.
 Research suggests that increasing relational goods consumption will also increase happiness.

 Unfortunately, relational goods and their direct impact is hard to measure, making investments into increasing their consumption hard for governments to make tangible.
 However, policies that encourage engagement tend to have positive effects can also be (socially) profitable.
 Consider for example, the provision or promotion of group volunteer opportunities.

 Consumption of Relational Goods in varied demographics

 In general, it has been found that relational good are not equally shared among peoples.
 It has been found that females consume and produce more relational goods in general.
 This is concurrent with other research that has proven women to be more empathetic, an emotion that lends itself well to socialization and may be considered a relational good.